stephenverderame/cpp_book/src/templates/policies.md

 std::multiset<Student, StudentMajorOrdering> students;
 ```

 The STL comparator is not a template template parameter which allows us to easily implement specific orderings like this one.
-However it also means that when we do use template comparators like `std::less`, we'll have to pass the element type as a parameter to both the container and comparator as well.
+However, it also means that when we do use template comparators like `std::less`, we'll have to pass the element type as a parameter to both the container and comparator as well.

 A difference between OOP and generic interfaces is that these two sets are not the same type.
-Unless our class defines generic member functions (which the STL does not), we cannot easily convert the two types and any code wishing to abstract away the specific implementation would need to use templates.
+Unless our class defines generic member functions (which the STL does not),
+we cannot easily convert the two types and any code wishing to abstract away the specific implementation would need to use templates.

 ```C++